open-ephys/next-gen-system/specification.md

 VHDCI cables are very widely available in low cost or very high quality variants, and are very robust and rated for many cycles.

+In addition to the VHDCI connectors, the DIO card also provides a few SMA connectors that can be used as clock IO to synchronize multiple systems.

 _Possible later extension:_ The kc705 boards provide 4 GTX tranceivers (12Gbps
 each) on the HPC FMC connector.
 Many other FPGA eval boards provide similar high-speed pins.
 For a further expansion of the system, these pins could be